AdrianChC/noaa-storms-pipeline/README.md

 ## What I learned

-I learned to design a bash end-to-end pipeline to extract stream csv data, transform it into a ready-to-use geospatial format with GDAL, and upload it into a GitHub repository.
-I did not expect that making commits to my GitHub would have been so hard to understand.
-But once connection is done, then is easy to make keep making commits.
-If I have to re-do this ETL project, I would up-scale it by including the ability to extract multiple years, the detailes and fatalities datasets.
+I learned to design a Bash end-to-end pipeline to extract streaming CSV  data, transform it into a ready-to-use geospatial format with GDAL, and upload it into a GitHub repository.
+I did not expect making commits to GitHub to be so difficult to understand.
+But once connection is set up, becomes easy to keep making commits. **Next Steps:** Scale it up by adding the ability to extract multiple years, the details and fatalities datasets.

 ## Stack